NAA Inflation Tracker

 The Personal Consumption Expenditures (PCE) Index is the measure of inflation the Federal Reserve Bank uses in its policy decisions.
 It is produced by the Bureau of Economic Analysis and uses different formulas, different weights and has a different scope compared to the Bureau of Labor Statistics’ (BLS) CPI.

-While lumber prices grab all the headlines, the BLS aggregates all construction inputs excluding capital investment, labor and imports for single-family and multifamily construction.
-Price increases for construction inputs have experienced double-digit growth for three consecutive months for both housing sectors.
+The BLS aggregates all construction inputs excluding capital investment, labor and imports for single-family and multifamily construction.
+Price increases for multifamily construction inputs have exceeded 10% for the past five months and soared to 26.5% in May on a year-over-year basis.